ECU’s extended spring break will impact local business

 GREENVILLE, N.C.
-(WNCT) – Uptown shop and restaurant owners say ECU’s extended spring break is going to have an effect on their revenue.
+(WNCT) – Uptown shop and restaurant owners say East Carolina University extended spring break is going to have an effect on their revenue.

 Many of them rely on students for the bulk of their business.